photos of and notes on scat and tracks

 $39.95 or a free download https://www.nps.gov/yell/learn/nature/upload/Yellowstone_Grizzlies_Web.pdf

-The Yosemite National Park rangers would like you to call them if you see a bear in Yosemite,
+The Yosemite National Park rangers would like you to call them

-no matter where it is or what it is doing,
+no matter where it is or what it is doing.

-If you can, in all the excitement, try to notice if the bear has a tag (usually on the ear), the color of the tag and if possible, the number on it (the tag is large enough that with a telephoto you should be able to read the number).
+If you can, in all the excitement, try to notice if the bear has a tag (usually on the ear), the color of the tag and if possible, the number on it (the tag is large enough that with a telephoto lens you should be able to read the number).